mzollin/hackvent2019_ctf_writeup/02/README.md

 ![](windows_3D_builder.png)

-I then took a screenshot looking straight down on the structure, opened it in Gimp and applied thresholding to convert it into a relatively clean 2D barcode:
+I then took a screenshot looking straight down on the structure, opened it in Gimp and applied thresholding to convert it into a relatively clean looking 2D barcode:

 ![](aztec.png)